 A bit on LATCH

-New regulations were put into effect this past February, that stated once your child's weight, plus the weight of your seat exceed 65 lbs, that you must discontinue using LATCH.
+New regulations were put into effect starting in February of 2015 that stated that once your child’s weight plus the weight of your seat exceed 65 lbs, you must discontinue using LATCH.
 All seats can be installed with either LATCH or a seat belt (but not both, with two exceptions), and with a tether if required.
 When done correctly, these are equally safe.
-Every seat we tested had LATCH connectors, in addition to the tether, which is designed to stabilize a seat in a crash.
-All Britax, Diono and Peg Perego convertible seats even allow for rear-facing tethering when a suitable position can be found in the car, an added safety feature.
+Every seat we tested had LATCH connectors in addition to the tether, which is designed to stabilize a seat in a crash.
+All Diono, and Peg Perego convertible seats even allow for rear-facing tethering when a suitable position can be found in the car—an added safety feature.